brandon-and-ethan/celebrate/README.md

 Gladwin, Michigan 48624
 ```

-This option does not include any spa services and is therefore somewhat less expensive.
+This option does not include spa services, all rooms are double-occupancy, and is significantly less expensive.
 If you would like to book the Rivertown Inn, please call the lodging manager at 989-246-9130 and use the name Mazey.

-The Doherty Hotel in Clare, Michigan is another lodging option, but you should know that the grounds are haunted.
-Clare is a charming town with wonderful people; however, the local hotel is a bubbling crockpot of hateful spirits.
-We encourage our guests to remain somewhat skeptical of AirBnB offerings in the area.
+We encourage our guests to remain skeptical of AirBnB offerings in this remote area.

 ### Transportation